marselsultanov/bash-examples/README.md

 Has one argument and displays its value.
 It also handles the error if there is no argument, and displays an appropriate message.

 # bash6.sh
-Create groups “test_group”, “my_group”
+Create groups “test_group”, “my_group”.
+Create user “super_user”.
-Create user “super_user”
 Add “super_user” to sudoers file, grant ALL permissions with ability to run commands without password prompt.
 Create N users in test_group as primary group, my_group as secondary group and comment “test users”.
 Usernames are “test[1-N]”.
 Password is “password" for all.
-N=2
-Create temp file with size 100k in super_user’s home dir, copy  this file to test users home  dir Change ownership on copied file from superuser to $username:$secondary_group Set permissions -wxr--r-x on copied file
-Delete previously created users and groups
-Remove super_user from sudoers file using SED or AWK
+N=5.
+Create temp file with size 100k in super_user’s home dir, copy this file to test users home dir.
+Change ownership on copied file from superuser to $username:$secondary_group.
+Set permissions -wxr--r-x on copied file.
+Delete previously created users and groups.
+Remove super_user from sudoers file using SED or AWK.